mitchv2020/QuestToolbox/README.md

 # Features
 - Change Recordings Resolution and FPS (FPS currently unstable/broken)
-- Stream your quest screen to your PC
+- Stream your quest screen to your PC with a custom bitrate and FPS
 - KeepAlive (Keep the screen on)
 - Change Refresh Rate
 - Sideload APK Files